DidiNDexter/DidiNDexter/README.md

-- 👋 Hi, I’m @DidiNDexter
+- 👋 Hi, I’m @DidiNDexter-Chidinma Obiekwe
 - 👀 I’m interested in product management and cloud engineering
 - 🌱 I’m currently learning Cloud engineering with AltSchool.
 - 💞️ I’m looking to collaborate on any open source project that requires a Product manager, growth hackers, scrum master